List of Panels:

 AND NOW, in 2020, it needs to be about our medical professionals and first-responders as well!
 Who knew how much that picture of me in a mask presaged the masked reality of the Covid-19 pandemic.

 The day I began the fire-fighting subject matter, I turned my attention to the middle ground.
 I was working from a great photo of an air tanker dropping fire retardant.
 These are American passenger jetliners repurposed into firefighting planes that can carry up to 12,000 gallons of water or fire retardant and have been in service since 2006.
 The aircraft I was painting is owned by 10 Tanker Air Carrier, and the photo was from the Mendocino Complex fire.
 I scrutinized its details and noticed the plane’s call-sign, 911.
-It jolted me because that day was Tuesday, 9/11, when the firefighters in New York seventeen years ago were also on my mind.
+It jolted me because the day I was painting was 9/11, the same day that the firefighters in New York faced an unprecedented disaster in 2001, which was very much on my mind.

 The tragic fatality that occurred in the Mendocino Complex fire reminds us of the danger these men and women face as they protect people and property.
 Matthew Burchett was a 42-year-old battalion chief from Utah helping to battle flames downstream of Lake Pillsbury’s Scott Dam.
 He came to help us and paid the ultimate price.
 It is meaningful that my next panel is remembrance.